Mattwen/jekyll-now/_posts/2018-02-28-discord-draw.md

 example: http://yourdomain.com

 # Server.js
-line_history has three objerct types: Size defines the size the point, Color defines the color of the point, and Data is simply the X, Y coordinates of line.
+line_history has three object types types:
+* Size defines the size the point,
+* Color defines the color of the point,
+* Data is simply the X, Y coordinates of line.

 socket.emit broadcasts the objects to all connected clients on the browser so everything is synchronized.